-- 1. Need to limit scope to just auto insurance.
-Current scope impacts HO and toys which may have premiums as low as <\$200/year-and would trigger notices for customers seeing \$10 or \$20 changes based on current scope. - 2.
-Need to remove the broad penalty section.
+Need to limit scope to just auto insurance.
+Current scope impacts Homeowners and vehicles like ATV's and snowmobiles which may have premiums as low as <\$200/year and would trigger notices for customers seeing \$10 or \$20 changes based on current scope.

+- 2. Need to remove the broad penalty section.
 OIC already has venues to enforce and pursue penalties including fines and market conduct exam. - 3.
-Proposal needs to clarify expectations whether premium changes reflect consumer driven changes or company driven changes. - 4.
+The proposal needs to clarify expectations whether premium changes reflect consumer driven changes or company driven changes. - 4.
 Need to remove the requirement to customize each notice by sorting variables based on impact.
 This adds significant operational complexity to personalize every single notice with little improvement to transparency.
-If the OIC is concerned about too much information displayed, suggestion would be to reduce number of variables. - 5.
+If the OIC is concerned about too much information displayed, the suggestion would be to reduce number of variables. - 5.
 Need to increase the threshold for notice requirements to 20% or higher.
-NAIC estimates average cost of homeowners insurance is about \$939 in Washington and a 10% increase would trigger this notice for many customers who see less than \$100 of change each year.
-Using 20% better targets notice to customers who may be most interested in additional information. - 6.
+NAIC estimates the average cost of homeowners insurance is about \$939 in Washington and a 10% increase would trigger this notice for many customers who see less than \$100 of change each year.
+Using 20% would better target notice to customers who may be most interested in additional information. - 6.
 The current draft remains unrealistic given the complexity of rating algorithms. - 7.
 The notice may be 10 or 20 pages long or as much as 50 pages.
 Especially for policies with full coverage and multiple cars/drivers.
 No customer would be able to understand it, in any event. - 8.
 The proposal needs more clarity on when the notices must first be prepared and provided. - 9.
-The proposal should be clarified that it does not apply to mid-term endorsements. - 10.
-The proposal should be clear that it does not require separate rate clarifications by peril covered in applicable property policies.
+The proposal should be clarified that it does not apply to mid-term endorsements.
+10.